Voyz/databay/CONTRIBUTING.md

 ```

 ## <a name="issue"></a> Found an Issue?
-If you find a bug in the source code or a mistake in the documentation, you can help us by submitting an issue to our [GitHub Repository][github].
+If you find a bug in the source code, you can help us by submitting an issue to our [GitHub Repository][github].
 Even better you can submit a Pull Request with a fix.

 See [below](#submit) for some guidelines.